 Dental Licensure Objective Structured Clinical Examination (DLOSCE) FAQ

 Answers to frequently asked questions about the Dental Licensure Objective Structured Clinical Examination (DLOSCE) are provided below.
 To view the answer, click the question and the answer will appear.
+For additional information, read the April 6, 2020, April 24, 2017 and March 10, 2017 articles in ADA News.
 For your convenience, you may also download and view or print a PDF version of the DLOSCE FAQs.

 OSCEs were developed to help accurately assess the complex notion of clinical competence in the medical field.
 More specifically, Harden, Stevenson, Wilson Downie, and Wilson (1975) indicated that they introduced the OSCE format to avoid many of the weaknesses and disadvantages of traditional clinical examinations.

-There are many reasons why the JCNDE is developing a DLOSCE and why the JCNDE feels it is uniquely positioned to build a high quality clinical licensure examination:
+There are many reasons why the JCNDE developed a DLOSCE and why the JCNDE feels it is uniquely positioned to build a high quality clinical licensure examination:

 - The JCNDE has a long and successful track record of delivering high quality, high stakes examinations for licensure purposes, that help protect the public.

 - As the governing body that oversees both the NBDE and DLOSCE Programs, the JCNDE is positioned to provide a comprehensive evaluation of the skills necessary to safely practice dentistry.

 - The JCNDE is a Commission with mechanisms in place to reduce conflicts of interest and help ensure that no single community of interest has an undue influence on governance decisions related to the DLOSCE.

 - The JCNDE possesses the in-house expertise to develop an OSCE through the Department of Testing Services (DTS), which is staffed by testing professionals with advanced degrees in psychological measurement and related fields.